fclubb/fclubb.github.io/_pages/research.md

 I like to use numerical models of landscape evolution to test new techniques for analysing topography.
 I'm a big fan of the [Fastscape](https://github.com/fastscape-lem) model, as well as our own implementation of the Fastscape algorithm in [MuddPILE](https://lsdtopotools.github.io/LSDTT_documentation/LSDTT_MuddPILE.html).

 I have been running some simple models with varying bedrock lithology to test my clustering algorithm.
-See below for an example of how different the speed of propagation of transient signals through a river network can be based on a simple change in erodibility!
+See below for an example of how different the speed of propagation of transient signals through a river network can be based on a simple change in erodibility.

 <figure class="video_container">
 <video width="500" height="340" controls="true">